-Ash, a Midwesterner who grew up in Iowa, has spent 15 years coaching in his home state and in the state of Wisconsin.
-The defensive coordinator and secondary coach at Arkansas last season and with the same responsibilities in 2011 and 2012 at Wisconsin, Ash viewed the Ohio State opportunity as a once-in-a career move.
+Ash spent 15 years coaching in his home state and in the state of Wisconsin.
+The defensive coordinator and secondary coach at Arkansas in 2013 and with the same responsibilities in 2011 and 2012 at Wisconsin, Ash viewed the Ohio State opportunity as a once-in-a career move.

 “I was attracted to this position because it is Ohio State,” Ash said, “and I had to wonder if I ever would have this opportunity again.
 This is one of the top five college football programs in the country.
 It has tremendous history and tradition, and it is a great academic institution.

 “The opportunity to work for Coach Meyer and to learn as a part of his staff will absolutely enhance my knowledge of the game and my coaching experiences.”

 Ash, who is 41, helped improve Arkansas’ pass defense by more than 50 yards in his one season in Fayetteville, with the Razorbacks’ defense finishing 72nd nationally in passing yards allowed this year after ranking 113th in 2012.